 The Chemical Sciences Division at NIST is developing an integrated measurement services program for Cannabis to ensure the quality of routine analysis in forensic laboratories to confidently distinguish between hemp and marijuana in seized Cannabis samples with a three-pronged approach: (1) robust analytical methods for a range of techniques (GC-MS, LC-UV, LC-MS/MS, NIR) on a variety instrumental platforms*; (2) Cannabis Standard Reference Materials (SRM), Reference Materials (RMs), and Research Grade and Test Materials (RGTMs); and (3) Cannabis Quality Assurance Program (CannaQAP).
 For additional technical information please contact us at firstname.lastname@example.org.

-Exercise 1 of CannaQAP will focus on the determination of cannabinoids in hemp oils.
-Participants may elect to measure up to 17 selected cannabinoids as well as total THC and total CBD.
-Each participant will receive two different hemp oil samples and will be asked to report triplicate results using measurement procedures and calculations normally performed in their laboratories.
-Exercise 1 will be available for signup through August 31, 2020.
+Exercise 1 focused on the determination of cannabinoids in hemp oils.
+Participants could elect to measure up to 17 selected cannabinoids as well as total THC and total CBD.
+Each participant received two different hemp oil samples and asked to report triplicate results using measurement procedures and calculations normally performed in their laboratories.
+The report for this exercise is currently being prepared and will be made publicly available after completion.

 For additional information regarding CannaQAP and to sign up to receive notification of new exercises, please visit https://qa.nist.gov/cannaqap/index.php